 As last safeguard, if there's only one player left, this player becomes striker.

 7.3 Teamball

-In the last year we reintroduced the teamball in order to improve our ball search behavior.
 The teamball represents a hypothesis of the real ball, based on the ball observations of each player and consolidated to a single position on the field.